Lorenzo D'Addario

-Lieutenant General Lorenzo D’Addario (born 1964) is a member of the Italian Armed Forces, 23rd Commander of the Kosovo Force and at present Commander of NATO Rapid Deployable Corps - Italy.
+Lieutenant General Lorenzo D’Addario (born 1964) is a member of the Italian Armed Forces, 23rd Commander of the Kosovo Force and at present Commander of NATO Rapid Deployable Corps - Italy and of the new Allied Reaction Force (ARF).

 Military career

 Lt.
 Gen. D’Addario entered the Nunziatella Military School in Naples in 1980 and was later admitted to the Military Academy of Modena in 1983.

 Assigned to the Folgore Brigade, the Airborne formation of the Italian Army, he held NATO Staff appointments in Italy, at the NATO Rapid Deployable Corps - Italy (NRDC-ITA), in Great Britain and in the United States.
 He served in the Italian Armed Forces Defence General Staff and the Italian Army General Staff.
 He is a graduate of the British Joint Services Command and Staff College.